neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 ## `project` metadata

-This file contains high-level information about the project, for example its overall purpose, who is involved in the project.
+This section contains high-level information about the project, for example the people involved and the project's overall purpose.

 For detailed descriptions of the suggested keys, see the [BIDS Dataset Description Specification](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files/dataset-description.html#dataset_descriptionjson).